Killing of Freddie Gray: Lt. Brian W. Rice

 Rice was the officer who initially made eye contact with Gray while on a bicycle patrol.
 He was charged with involuntary manslaughter; two counts of second-degree assault; manslaughter by vehicle (gross negligence); two counts of misconduct in office; and false imprisonment.
 He posted a US$350,000 bail.
 The false imprisonment charges were dropped by the grand jury, which added an indictment of reckless endangerment.
 Judge Williams dropped one of the assault charges after the prosecution rested, ruling there was not enough evidence to prove second-degree assault.
-Lt.
 Rice's trial began July 7, 2016.
-Rice was found not guilty on all counts by Judge Barry Williams on July 18, 2016.
+He was found not guilty on all counts by Judge Barry Williams on July 18, 2016.

 Sgt.
 Alicia D. White

 White was accused of not calling for medical assistance when she encountered Gray, "despite the fact she was advised that he needed a medic".
 She was charged with involuntary manslaughter; second-degree assault; and misconduct.
 She posted a US$350,000 bail.
 The grand jury indicted White on all charges and added an indictment of reckless endangerment.
-Sgt.
 White's trial date was originally set for October 13, 2016.
 On July 27, 2016, all charges against her were dropped.

+In February 2024, Baltimore Police officer Alicia White was promoted to the rank of Captain, assigned to oversee the Baltimore Police Public Integrity Bureau (PIB), the department responsible for investigating allegations of wrongdoing by police officers and civilian employees.

 Federal investigations

 Attorney General Loretta Lynch announced on May 8, 2015, that the Department of Justice would conduct a review of the current practices of Baltimore Police Department on account of the "serious erosion of public trust" in relation to the circumstances of Gray's death.
 The review took effect immediately, and focused on allegations that Baltimore police officers use excessive force, including deadly force, conduct unlawful searches, seizures or arrests, and engage in discriminatory policing.

 As of May 2015, Federal authorities were conducting three probes into Baltimore police, the "pattern of practice" investigation initiated by Lynch, a collaborative review that began in the fall of 2014, and a civil rights probe into the death of Gray.

-On September 12, 2017, the U.S. Department of Justice announced it would not bring federal charges against the six Baltimore police officers involved in the arrest and in-custody death of Freddie Gray.
+On September 12, 2017, the U.S. Department of Justice announced it would not bring federal charges against the six Baltimore police officers involved in the arrest, and in-custody death of Freddie Gray.

+Internal disciplinary board investigations

+Non-criminal, internal disciplinary trials for the officers were prosecuted by a three person-panel chaired by a representative from another Maryland police agency, and outside lawyer, and former chair of the Baltimore City School Board Neil Dukel.

+Of the six officers, Porter did not face internal discipline after investigation by the two county police agencies.
+Both Nero and Miller pled guilty, accepted departmental discipline and went back at work.
+Cleared by trial boards were Rice and Goodson.
+Last, according to police spokesman T.J.
+Smith, White "would face no further administrative actions".